 cacls C:Windows.old*.* /T /grant administrators:F

-After run this command, administrators are granted full rights to all files and to all folders.
+After running this command, administrators are granted full rights to all files and to all folders.

 Now Type bellow Command and hit enter key to Delete The Windows.old folder